Rohin Francis

-Rohin Francis is a British cardiologist, writer, comedian, and creator of the YouTube channel Medlife Crisis.
+Rohin Francis is a British cardiologist, writer, vlogger, and creator of the YouTube channel Medlife Crisis.
 He is working toward a PhD on imaging techniques for acute myocardial infarction.
 Throughout the COVID-19 pandemic, Francis has created content that has looked to educate the public about medicine.

 Early life and education

+According to Francis, he is of Bengali origin.

 Francis attended medical school at St George's in London, and he trained as a physician at the Cambridge Deanery in Cambridge.
 He specialises in cardiology.

 Career

 University

-Francis is a PhD student at University College London, where he is studying the use of magnetic resonance imaging (MRI) as a means to image acute myocardial infarction.
+Francis was a PhD student at University College London, where he studied the use of magnetic resonance imaging (MRI) as a means to image acute myocardial infarction.

 Science communication

 Francis is a science communicator, with a following of over 500,000 on his YouTube channel Medlife Crisis.
 In the midst of the COVID-19 pandemic, Francis started creating more serious YouTube videos, and has since discussed issues such as coronavirus disease, systemic racism and pseudoscience.
 In an interview with Men's Health, Francis described why and how people needed to remain positive whilst acknowledging the seriousness of coronavirus disease.
 He said that it was appropriate for coronavirus disease-related YouTube videos to be demonetised as it could mitigate the spread of misinformation.